 "But if he trusts us," said M'gann, "why can't we know who you are?"

-Robin turned to her and sent her a sad smile.
+Robin sent her a sad smile.
 "I'd tell you if I could, M'gann, really.
-But there's too much riding on it.
+But I can't.
 It could put the League at risk."

 "It is all right, Robin," said Kaldur, "We understand."

 Robin nodded, but Wally knew that they didn't understand at all.
 Robin knew the identities of most of the league's senior members, along with security protocols to the Watchtower, being one of the core programmers.
 But that wasn't even what worried Wally the most.
 If Robin's identity were to get out on the streets, his best friend would never be safe again.

 "What Bay is Joker in?" asked Wally as the door hissed and began to open, hating every second in the asylum.